Randkill/Randkill.github.io/about.md

 2019
 <br>
 **Which one?
-Michael Jordan, Kobe Bryant or Lebron James​**: Applied machine learning algorithms such as KNN, Logistic Regression, and SVM to a dataset of these three great basketball players and extracted some information from it.
+Michael Jordan, Kobe Bryant or Lebron James​**: Applied machine learning algorithms such as KNN, Logistic Regression, and SVM to a dataset of these three great basketball players to extract some information from it.
 <br>
 <br>
 Used Technologies: Python, NumPy, Pandas, scikit-learn, and Matplotlib